moAzraeel/NBDB/README.md

 ## Key Observations

 - **Modular Structure**: Each learning unit has its own `module.json` for configuration
-- **Interactive Focus**: Heavy use of animations (`.gif`, `.riv`) for visual learning
 - **Quiz System**: Separate quiz modules (indicated by 'Q' suffix)
 - **Asset Organization**: Visual assets are co-located with their modules
 - **Scalable Design**: Structure supports easy addition of new courses, paths, and modules

-This structure appears to be designed for an educational app with interactive physics/science content, supporting multiple education levels with rich multimedia learning materials.
+This structure appears to be designed for an educational app with interactive content, supporting multiple education levels with rich multimedia